kiesel-cyber/dockers/postgres/README.md

 ## Usage

 Run any PostgreSQL command inside the container.
 Make sure using the `--user=postgres` flag, because PostgreSQL does not allow interaction as `root`.
+Do not forget to adjust the `--device` flag to your enclave location.

 ```sh
 docker run --user=postgres --device=/dev/sgx_enclave -v /var/run/aesmd/aesm.socket:/var/run/aesmd/aesm.socket gsc-postgres-graphene -c "/usr/lib/postgresql/10/bin/psql --version"